torchbox/eslint-config-torchbox/README.md

 3. Make sure pre-commit hooks are configured to run ESLint on `.vue` files.
 4. If using a custom parser (for example TypeScript’s), make sure to set it up [alongside `vue-eslint-parser` as documented](https://eslint.vuejs.org/user-guide/#how-to-use-a-custom-parser).

+### Prettier

+This config is [Prettier](https://prettier.io/)-compatible, there isn’t anything extra needed.

 ### Experimental syntax

 By default, this config uses ESLint’s built-in parser, which doesn’t support [experimental ECMAScript features](https://github.com/eslint/eslint/blob/a675c89573836adaf108a932696b061946abf1e6/README.md#what-about-experimental-features).
-If your code uses experimental syntax transpiled with Babel, make sure to set the ESLint parser to [babel-eslint](https://github.com/babel/babel-eslint):
+If your code uses experimental syntax with Babel, make sure to set the ESLint parser to [babel-eslint](https://github.com/babel/babel-eslint):

 ```js
 module.exports = {